-We have organized our business into five business units which meet the definition of reportable segments under Accounting Standards Codification ("ASC") 280-10, Segment Reporting: the Commercial segment, the Live Events segment, the Schools and Theatres segment, the Transportation segment, and the International segment.
+We have organized our business into five segments which meet the definition of reportable segments under Accounting Standards Codification ("ASC") 280-10, Segment Reporting: Commercial, Live Events, Schools and Theatres, Transportation, and the International business unit.
 These segments are based on the type of customer and geography.

-Our Commercial segment primarily consists of sales of our video, Galaxy®, FuelightTM and ValoTM product lines to resellers (primarily sign companies), outdoor advertisers, national retailers, quick-serve restaurants, casinos and petroleum retailers.
-Our Live Events segment primarily consists of sales of integrated scoring and video display systems to college and professional sports facilities and convention centers and sales of our mobile display technology to video rental organizations and other live events type venues.
-Our Schools and Theatres segment primarily consists of sales of scoring systems, Galaxy® displays and video display systems to primary and secondary education facilities and sales of our Vortek® automated rigging systems for theatre applications.
-Our Transportation segment primarily consists of sales of our Vanguard® and Galaxy® product lines to governmental transportation departments, airlines and other transportation related customers.
-Our International segment consists of sales of all product lines outside the United States and Canada.
+Our Commercial business unit primarily consists of sales of our video, Galaxy®, FuelightTM and ValoTM product lines to resellers (primarily sign companies), outdoor advertisers, national retailers, quick-serve restaurants, casinos and petroleum retailers.
+Our Live Events business unit primarily consists of sales of integrated scoring and video display systems to college and professional sports facilities and convention centers and sales of our mobile display technology to video rental organizations and other live events type venues.
+Our Schools and Theatres business unit primarily consists of sales of scoring systems, Galaxy® displays and video display systems to primary and secondary education facilities and sales of our Vortek® automated rigging systems for theatre applications.
+Our Transportation business unit primarily consists of sales of our Vanguard® and Galaxy® product lines to governmental transportation departments, airlines and other transportation related customers.
+Our International business unit consists of sales of all product lines outside the United States and Canada.

 Segment reports present results through contribution margin, which is comprised of gross profit less selling costs.
 Segment profit excludes general and administration expense, product development expense, interest income and expense, non-operating income and income tax expense.
 Assets are not allocated to the segments.
 Depreciation and amortization, excluding that portion related to non-allocated costs, are allocated to each segment based on various financial measures.
-In general, segments follow the same accounting policies as those described in Note 1 of our Annual Report on Form 10-K. Unabsorbed costs of domestic field sales and services infrastructure, including most field administrative staff, are allocated to the Commercial, Live Events, and Schools and Theatres segments based on cost of sales.
+In general, segments follow the same accounting policies as those described in Note 1 of our Annual Report on Form 10-K. Unabsorbed costs of domestic field sales and services infrastructure, including most field administrative staff, are allocated to the Commercial, Live Events, and Schools and Theatres business units based on cost of sales.
 Shared manufacturing, building and utilities and procurement costs are allocated based on payroll dollars, square footage and various other financial measures.

-We do not maintain information on sales by products, therefore, disclosure of such information is not practical.
+We do not maintain information on sales by products; therefore, disclosure of such information is not practical.